jabbera/vsts-git-release-tag/overview.md

 The branch folder allows you to specify a subfolder to branch to.
 Adding to the example above.
 If the Branch Folder was set to: 'patch' the ref that would be created is: /refs/heads/patch/v3.0.17270.8

+  * Changes in 3.0.0
+    * Allow configuration of a static ref name
+    * Allow the updating of a ref
   * Changes in 2.0.5
     * Fix label for "Sample String"
     * Update documentation